Shopping Cart

 T6467910043-52-4

-Calcium chloride is often used in cell culture research, such as as a calcium supplement in DMEM medium, and can also be used to prepare synthetic saline solutions.
+Calcium chloride serves multiple functions including electrolyte supplementation, osmotic pressure regulation, enzyme cofactor activity, and cell transfection mediation.
+Calcium chloride is commonly used in cell culture research, such as serving as a calcium supplement in DMEM medium, and can also be employed to prepare synthetic saline solutions.

 • $29